-We have one counselor in our school, Mrs. Pickles.
-Her job is to help students with personal problems, program selection, guidance and career education.
+We have one counselor in our school.
+Their job is to help students with personal problems, program selection, guidance and career education.
 Students may request help at any time.
 We encourage students to not wait until big problems develop before seeking help.

 - 604.795.5781 or